AurelianSpodarec/example-vite-aliases-react-typescript/README.md

-# Vite Path Aliases with React and TypeScript
+# Automatic Vite Path Aliases with React and TypeScript

-This repository demonstrates how to set up automatic path aliases in Vite using React and TypeScript.
+This repository demonstrates how to set up automatic path aliases in Vite using React with TypeScript.

 Going from this: